kennetheversole/eversole.dev/content/about.md

 * Advised the technical direction and implementations for various startups in St. Louis, Missouri.
 * Technical due diligence for Venture Capital firms.

-### Human Interaction

-To end where I started off, business and highly complex systems are extremely fascinating.
-It is the human interactions of those systems that sparks curiosity and a sense of transcendence in me.
+To end where I started off, business and complex systems are extremely fascinating individually but when they come together to positively move humanity forward is what sparks curiosity and a sense of transcendence in me.

 Let's build something impactful together  [Send me an Email](mailto:kenneth%eversole.dev)